yonasuriv/SigmaPowerShell/README.md

 # Sigma PowerShell

-Auto upgrade with one click using Power Level 10k ZSH
+Auto upgrade your bash terminal with one click using Power Level 10k ZSH